Who we are

 These include:

-Our interim whakatauākī, written by Tim Worrall of Ngāi Tūhoe, is developed as a message that underpins the visual language for the Ministry.
-It is a metaphoric representation of a core promise the Ministry represents – thriving futures for all of our disabled communities.
+Our whakatauākī, written by Tim Worrall of Ngāi Tūhoe, is developed as a message that underpins the visual language for the Ministry.
+It tells a beautiful, story to describe a core promise the Ministry represents – thriving futures for all of our disabled communities.

 Me he aka rātā ka tipu-tahi, ka puāwai-tahi kia tū kaha I ngā hihi ō Tamanuiterā.